DanielOsuoha/multi-cloud-deployment/README.md

 ### Steps in Amazon Web Services (AWS)

 - Access AWS console and go to IAM service
 - Under Access management, Click in "Users", then "Add users".
-Insert the User name **luxxy-covid-testing-system-en-app1** and click in **Next** to create a programmatic user.
+Insert the User name.
+**luxxy-covid-testing-system-en-app1** and click in **Next** to create a programmatic user.
 ![alt text](images/image-8.png)
 - On Set permissions, Permissions options, click in "Attach policies directly" button.